 Founder & Creative Director

 With over 10 years of experience in marketing for small businesses, nonprofits, and startups, and a background in theatre, Julia is an expert in creating compelling stories and effective strategies.
 (Nothing teaches you to how to hold people’s attention like working in the theatre).
-She believes that marketing can be interesting, exciting, and meaningful, and that great marketing can drive powerful growth for an organization.
-If you want your marketing to go someplace great– she really, really wants to help you with that.
+She believes that marketing can be interesting, exciting, and meaningful, and that the right marketing strategy can drive powerful growth for an organization.
+If you want your marketing to help your organization go to the next level, then Julia wants to help you with that.

 “I’ve seen first-hand how great marketing can be transformative for an organization.
-It can be the thing that helps a brick-and-mortar retailer thrive; it can be the way a nonprofit generates more powerful ticket sales; and it can help a new organization find and successfully introduce themselves to their audience.
-In a world with so much noise, having a marketing approach that helps your story stand out from that chaos– that can have a huge impact on an organization.”
+It can be the thing that helps a brick-and-mortar retailer thrive; it can be the way a nonprofit generates more powerful ticket sales; and it can help a new organization successfully introduce themselves to their audience.
+In a world with so much noise, having a marketing approach that helps your story stand out from that chaos can have a huge impact on an organization.”

 What’s with the name?

 ‘Aitch’ is the letter H, spelled out, and a “dropped aitch” refers to the linguistic characteristic common among some dialects of British English, where the letter H is not pronounced in some words.
 In popular culture it is referenced (among other places) in a song lyric from the musical My Fair Lady.

 Our company name reminds us that every organization has a specific story that deserves to be heard.
 And besides being an obscure theatre reference, nobody else was using this phrase for business purposes, and that matters in marketing, too.

 Our business was built on the unceded traditional land of the first people of Seattle, the Duwamish people past and present.
 Today, we operate from the traditional homeland of the Puyallup Tribe of Indians.

 We would like to honor both the land, and the past and present Indigenous people of this land.